Do dog teeth fall out? Vet reveals if adult dogs lose teeth or not

 Gum disease in dogs is reversible with treatment, but periodontitis isn’t, Woodnutt tells us.
 But detecting gum disease as early on as possible and treating your dog’s gum disease can prevent tooth loss.

-“Daily tooth brushing with a tooth brush for dogs is ideal - this loosens the bacteria and prevents them from being able to get under the gums and do too much damage.
-If tartar has built up a professional scale and polish and full mouth assessment under a general anesthetic is necessary,” says Woodnutt.
+“Daily tooth brushing with the best tooth brush for dogs is ideal - this loosens the bacteria and prevents them from being able to get under the gums and do too much damage.
+If tartar has built up, a professional scale and polish and full mouth assessment under a general anesthetic is necessary,” says Woodnutt.

 How to prevent dental issues in dogs